Accessibility in Webex Campaign

 The Webex Campaign user interface makes it easier for all users to interact with content by adding alternative texts to visual elements to convey information both visually and programmatically.

-When the user leaves a required field blank, a graphic indicates visually which field is in error with error message text and that same information is conveyed programmatically to users with the screen readers.
+When the user leaves a required field blank, a graphic visually indicates which field is in error with error message text and that same information is conveyed programmatically to users with the screen readers.

 Content that appears on hover or focus can be dismissed by the user and does not obscure other content.